Top Three Insurance Questions About EmploymentSave as Favorite

 Will I be able to stay on my employer’s insurance policy?

 If you are taking leave, look into how long you will be allowed to stay on your employer’s health insurance policy by contacting human resources.
-If you are terminated because leave time runs out, consider the following:
+If you are terminated because leave time runs out, or you have chosen to reduce your hours so that you are no longer eligible for benefits, consider the following:

 COBRA is a federal law that applies to employers with 20 or more employees that allows you to continue the same employment-based health insurance coverage that you had while they were employed, usually for 18 months.
 COBRA is available to an employee or family member after an employee has terminated their employment or has reduced their work hours to a point that they are no longer eligible to receive coverage from their employer.
 This termination or reduction in hours is referred to as a “qualifying event.”
 The good news about COBRA is that you do not have to change health care providers and will maintain the same coverage you previously had.
 The bad news is that the coverage is no longer subsidized by the employer and you have to pay the full premium, which can be expensive.
 There is a program in some states called the Health Insurance Premium Payment Program (HIPP), which can help pay for an individual’s health insurance premium.
 In addition, some states have mini-COBRA laws that require employers with between 2 and 19 employees to offer continued coverage.